-Because all yields of deoxyfructosazine were measured by crude 1H NMR without internal standard, another two repeated reactions were carried out and their crude products were measured with pyrazine as internal standard for comparison.
-We repeated reactions in entry 7 as shown (with phenylboronic acid) and entry 8 (with 3-aminophenylboronic acid) in Table 3 (the detail sees quantitative 1H NMR Spectra in experimental section).
-The recalculated yield of repeated reaction in entry 7 with internal reagent was 74% (Y: 78% without internal reagent); the recalculated reaction yield of repeated reaction in entry 8 with internal reagent was 90% (Y: 84% without internal reagent).
-The little difference between yield measured w/o internal standard and that with internal standard for these two cases indicated the data obtained in the absence of internal standard is acceptable in accuracy for this particular condensation reaction.
-The excellent yields obtained under optimized conditions indicated this catalytic condensation in the presence of arylboronic acids are very promising for upgrade of D-glucosamine hydrogen chloride to value-added product deoxyfructosazine.
+Because yields of deoxyfructosazine were all measured by crude 1H NMR without internal standard, another three repeated reactions were carried out and their crude products were measured with pyrazine or maleic acid as an internal standard for comparison.
+We repeated reactions in entry 7 as shown (with phenylboronic acid) and entry 8 (with 3aminophenylboronic acid) in Table 3 (the detail sees quantitative 1H NMR Spectra in experimental section).
+The average yield of repeated reaction in entry 7 with either of two internal reagents was 65% (Y: 85% without internal reagent); the average yield of two repeated reactions in entry 8 with maleic acid as an internal reagent was 74% (Y: 86% without internal reagent); the average yield of three repeated reactions in entry 9 with either of two different internal reagents was 86% (Y: 89% without internal reagent).
+The small difference between yield measured w/o an internal standard and that with an internal standard for these two cases indicated that the data obtained in the absence of an internal standard is acceptable in accuracy for this particular condensation reaction.
+A scale-up (D-glucosamine HCl, 2 grams) with the best arylboronic acid catalyst (40 mol%) was also performed open to air and yield with maleic acid as an internal standard was 79% (Entry 11, Table 3).
+The excellent yields obtained under optimized conditions indicated this catalytic condensation in the presence of arylboronic acids is very promising for upgrade of D-glucosamine hydrogen chloride to value-added product deoxyfructosazine.